 After absorbing all the information on offer at the CIty Palace, it’s time for a break.
 Just outside the Palace there are a number of restaurants lining each side of the street.
 For the coffee lovers out there, head to Govindas for a delicious caffeine hit.
 They also serve some pretty tasty food.

-After lunch I left the old city and wandered out to Udaipur rope way.
+After lunch I leave the old city and wander out to Udaipur rope way.
 This short cable car ride takes you to the top of Machala hill for possibly the best views of Udaipur.
 On top of the hill you can also find the small Mansapurna Karni Mata Temple, which is currently under construction.
 (January 2020)

 Fateh Sagar Lake

 It’s time to jump in a rickshaw and drive to Udaipur’s second largest lake, Fateh Sagar.
 Have a stroll along the promenade or sit down with a chai and indulge in some people watching.
 This is a popular spot for young locals to hang out so get ready for some selfie requests!